When you join Defence Health or upgrade your existing cover, you may have a waiting period before you can claim benefits.

 Waiting periods protect members of the fund by ensuring that individuals aren’t able to make a large claim shortly after joining and then cancel their membership.
 This would make premiums more expensive for all members, so waiting periods prevent this from happening.

 If you are switching from another fund

-If you join Defence Health within two months of leaving another fund, we will recognise the waiting periods you have already served, so you can claim immediately.
+If you join Defence Health within 60 days of leaving another fund, we will recognise the waiting periods you have already served, so you can claim immediately.
 You will only need to serve waiting periods for any treatments not included in your previous cover.

 To check the waiting periods that apply to you personally, please refer to your certificate of cover or Online Member Services.

-All waiting periods are waived for ADF personnel who join within two months of discharging.
+All waiting periods are waived for ADF personnel who join within 60 days of discharging.